renpy/renpy/sphinx/source/config.rst

 .. var:: config.context_callback = None

-    This is a callback that is called when Ren'Py enters a new context, such as a menu context.
+    This is a callback that is called with no arguments when Ren'Py enters a new context, such as a menu context.

 .. var:: config.context_copy_remove_screens = [ 'notify', ... ]